ethyca/fides/README.md

         rules:
           - fides_key: reject_direct_marketing
             name: Reject Direct Marketing
-            description: Disallow collecting any user contact info to use for marketing.
+            description: Do not allow collection of any user contact info to use for marketing.
             data_categories:
               inclusion: ANY
               values: